garethcmurphy/kubernetes_at_dmsc/PITCHME.md

 ### Kubernetes Deployment

-- Can do test deployment on minikube
+- Our test deployment is on minikube
-- Try it yourself
+- Try it yourself!
 - Working minikube config at http://www.github.com/ScicatProject/localdeploy
 - RBAC disabled by default - can re-enable